 When it was announced the PS2 TV could count on a lot of attention.
 At the end of 2010 various news sites enthusiastically previewed the new TV and fired up potential customers.
 There were rumors of European availability and it was also mentioned that the TV would come to the US.
 Strangely enough, Sony itself paid little attention to the product launch.
 The TV had to do with a short press release on their website.
 The reason for this reluctance was practical.
 As mentioned earlier, the TV was primarily intended to reduce PS hardware stocks in Europe, so that only a limited number of units could be produced.
 Because of this it was decided to only launch the TV in Europe in very limited numbers.
 The TV arrived only at selected sellers and stock didn’t last long.
 Combined with a lot of enthusiasm by consumers for its release this let to a lot of disappointment and consequently made the TV a future collector’s item.

-The tv is uncommon but it a few are still sold on ebay: PS2 TV Ebay
+The tv is uncommon.
+However, normally a few are still available on ebay: PS2 TV Ebay

 |Type||TV with build-in console|